Last Updated: June 1, 2023

-Father’s Day is in 16 days?!?!
-While retailers don’t have quite prepare like you did for Mother’s Day, the holiday celebrating our pops is still a big consumer day.
-In fact, if current trends are any suggestions, 2019 might break $16 billion in U.S. retail sales during the holiday (for reference, Mother’s Day retail revenue totaled just over $23 billion in 2018).
+While retailers may not have it quite as prepared as they did for Mother’s Day, the holiday celebrating our pops is still a big consumer day.
+In fact, if current trends are any suggestions, 2022 might break $23 billion in U.S. retail sales during the holiday.

-But in order to cash in on the holiday, it’s important to remember who’s doing the shopping, who their shopping for, and what kinds of products the occasion calls for.
+But in order to cash in on the holiday, it’s important to remember who’s doing the shopping, who the shopping is for, and what kinds of products the occasion calls for.

 - Send out a Father’s Day Email Marketing Campaign